PetClinic Monolith Workshop

 Building the Spring PetClinic Application

 The first thing we need to set up APM is… well, an application.
 For this exercise, we will use the Spring PetClinic application.
-This is a very popular sample Java application built with the Spring framework (Springboot).
+This is a very popular sample Java application built with the Spring framework (via Spring Boot).

-First, clone the PetClinic GitHub repository, and then we will compile, build, package and test the application:
+First, clone the Spring PetClinic GitHub repository.
+Later, we will compile, build, package and test the application:

 git clone https://github.com/spring-projects/spring-petclinicChange into the spring-petclinic directory: